prith27/ChatBridge/README.md

 ---

+## Functionality Overview

+### Key Functions

+- **`load_document`**:
+  - Loads and processes a PDF or text document.
+  - Handles errors like unsupported formats or password-protected PDFs.

+- **`create_vectorstore`**:
+  - Embeds the document content using OpenAI embeddings.
+  - Stores embeddings in a FAISS vector store for efficient querying.

+- **`upload_and_process`**:
+  - Handles document uploads and initializes the QA chain.

+- **`chat_with_document`**:
+  - Processes user queries by interacting with the document's content.

+### Gradio UI

+- Provides a user-friendly interface for:
+  - Uploading documents.
+  - Analyzing and querying document content interactively.

+---

+## Error Handling

+- **No Document Uploaded**:
+  - The app gracefully informs users if no file is provided during analysis.

+- **Unsupported File Formats**:
+  - Displays a clear message when the file format is unsupported.

+- **Password-Protected PDFs**:
+  - Alerts users about password-protection issues and skips processing.

+---

 ## Usage

-1. Open the `.ipynb` notebook file in Jupyter Notebook or any compatible IDE like JupyterLab.
+1. Open the `.ipynb` notebook file in Jupyter Notebook or a compatible IDE.
-2. Run all the cells sequentially to initialize the app.
+2. Run all cells to initialize the app.
 3. Use the Gradio interface to:
-   - Upload a file.
-   - Analyze the document.
+   - Drag and drop files for analysis.
-   - Ask questions about the document content.
+   - Ask questions and receive responses based on the document content.

 ---

 ## Deployment

-This notebook is designed for experimentation and development purposes.
+This notebook is designed for experimentation and development.
 To deploy the solution:

-1. Extract relevant functions and code into a `.py` script or module.
+1. Refactor relevant code into a `.py` script or module.
-2. Set up the Gradio app in a production environment.
-3. Host the application on platforms like:
+2. Deploy the Gradio app on platforms like:
    - **Streamlit Cloud**
    - **AWS, GCP, or Azure**
    - **Dockerized containers for scalability**